Cecilapp/statidocs.cecil.app/pages/docs/Introduction/10-Getting started.md

 ---
 title: Getting started
 description: Learn how to start building your documentation website with Statidocs, powered by Cecil.
+group: Introduction
 ---
 # Getting started